 “ Romance (Romance X) is a 1999 French art house romantic drama film written and directed by Catherine Breillat.
 It stars Caroline Ducey, pornographic actor Rocco Siffredi, Sagamore Stévenin and François Berléand.
 The film features explicit copulation scenes, especially one showing Caroline Ducey's coitus with Rocco Siffredi.
 Romance inspired the trend of some arthouse films featuring explicit, unsimulated sex, such as All About Anna, Shortbus, The Brown Bunny, and 9 Songs. ” - lankalion

-In New York City, Brandon's carefully cultivated private life - which allows him to indulge his sexual addiction - is disrupted when his sister arrives unannounced for an indefinite stay.
+A man's carefully cultivated private life is disrupted when his sister arrives for an indefinite stay.
 (101 mins.)

 “ Shame is a 2011 British drama film co-written and directed by Steve McQueen, starring Michael Fassbender and Carey Mulligan.
 It was co-produced by Film4 and See-Saw Films.
 The film's explicit sexual scenes regarding sexual addiction resulted in it being rated NC-17 in the United States, where it opened on 2 December 2011 on limited release.
 Shame was released in the United Kingdom on 13 January 2012.
 The film grossed $17 million by the end of its worldwide theatrical run, including nearly $4 million in the United States. ” - lankalion